PaddlePaddle/PaddleRS/tutorials/train/README_en.md

 python tutorials/train/semantic_segmentation/deeplabv3p.py
 ```

-+ If multiple Gpus are required for training, for example, two graphics cards, run the following command:
++ If multiple GPUs are required for training, for example, two graphics cards, run the following command:

 ```shell
 python -m paddle.distributed.launch --gpus 0,1 tutorials/train/semantic_segmentation/deeplabv3p.py
 ```

-## VisualDL Visual training metrics
+## VisualDL Visual Training Metrics

-Set the `use_vdl` parameter passed to the `train()` method to `True`, then the training log will be automatically stored in the format of `save_dir` (user specified path) in the subdirectory named `vdl_log` during the model training process.
-You can run the following command to start the VisualDL service and view visual indicators.
-DeepLab V3+ model is also taken as an example:
+Set the `use_vdl` argument passed to the `train()` method to `True`, and then the training log will be automatically saved in VisualDL format in a subdirectory named `vdl_log` under the directory specified by `save_dir`(a user-specified path) during the model training process.
+You can run the following command to start the VisualDL service and view the indicators and metrics.
+We also take DeepLab V3+ as an example:

 ```shell
 # The specified port number is 8001
 visualdl --logdir output/deeplabv3p/vdl_log --port 8001
 ```

-Once the service is started, use your browser to open https://0.0.0.0:8001 or https://localhost:8001 to access the visual page.
+Once the service is started, open https://0.0.0.0:8001 or https://localhost:8001 in your browser to access the VisualDL page.